 Their bullpen also saw significant upgrades after signing Dellin Betances and Brad Branch to bolster an already talented group.
 If Syndergaard and Edwin Diaz can rebound from shaky seasons, this could be the pitching staff to beat in 2020.

-The Mets are in a very positive situation as they really don’t need much to make a run at the postseason.
+The Mets are in a very positive situation as we approach opening day, as they really don’t need much to make a run at the postseason.
 What held them back last season was a number of key players having extended rough patches of play, specifically on the mound.

 While the Mets managed to rank 11th in ERA (4.24), they are a team that should be vying for the top spot in the majors.
 On paper, they have a murderers row between their rotation and bullpen.
 But they have to execute.
 The most glaring example of this would have to be Edwin Diaz.
 He blew seven of 33 save opportunities and saw his ERA balloon from 1.96 in 2018 to 5.59 last year.
 Syndergaard didn’t help matters with his 10-8 record and 4.30 ERA over 31 starts.
 Not terrible numbers by most standards, but Thor is capable of much much more.